 The first thing you will have to do is stop looking at your product or service like a consumer, and start looking at it as a marketer.
 Consumers get snared and engrossed by the message and don't see beyond the purchase.
 Marketers are focused on understanding customers' needs, wants and deeper desires and then delivering on those in the form of an offer.
 Focus on your ideal client and explore how your product or service will help them achieve those deep desires and wants.
 Don't snicker.
 If your product is technical or industrial, remember that B2B customers are people too.
 Explore what your project means to them, will it help them get a promotion, be a hero, invent or develop something new?
 Think bigger and beyond the tangible.

-Another terrific guerrilla strategy for following the money is to find everyone in that space and do an analysis of how successful they are, who they are attracting and how they are succeeding at attracting people who spend money.
+Another terrific way to help succeed at finding a niche that makes money is to find everyone in that space and do an analysis of how successful they are, who they are attracting and how they are succeeding at attracting people who spend money.
 Notice the advertising, the headlines and the offers.
 Critically examine their marketing messages and the customers that are attracted to them.
 What is it about those messages that pull customers in?

-Notice that there is a persistent conversation about how bad the economy is and how there are no opportunities out there.
-Then acknowledge the conversation, and start looking around at the businesses that are successful.
 There are many, many businesses out there that are outrageously successful.
 If they are successful and making money, you have that opportunity as well.
 Take a critical marketer's look at your business and use these tips to further define your niche and develop a model that gives this audience exactly what they want and desire.
-You will not only build profitable sales, but you will also bring joy and satisfaction to your customers.
+By finding a niche that works for your business, you may not only build profitable sales, but you may also bring joy and satisfaction to your customers.